zabbix/zabbix/src/go/plugins/oracle/README.md

 **oracle.custom.query[\<commonParams\>,queryName[,args...]]** — Returns result of custom query.
 *Params:*
-queryName (required) — Name of custom query (must be equal to a name of an sql file without an extension).
+queryName (required) — name of custom query (must be equal to a name of an sql file without an extension).
-args (optional) — One or more arguments to pass to a query.
+args (optional) — one or more arguments to pass to a query.

 **oracle.datafiles.stats[\<commonParams\>]** — Returns data files statistics.